Hutton Rudby: Amenities

-There are many amenities such as a doctors' surgery, two pubs, two hairdressers, a beauty salon, cricket club, tennis club, bowls club, village hall, primary school, car mechanic, Methodist Church Community Hub and a SPAR shop and fuel station.
+There are many amenities such as a doctors' surgery, two pubs, two hairdressers, a beauty salon, cricket club, bridge club, tennis club, bowls club, village hall, primary school, car mechanic, Methodist Church Community Hub and a SPAR shop and fuel station.

 Community and culture

 A beacon was placed on the lower village green and first lit in 2012 to mark the Queen's Diamond Jubilee as part of the Burning the Beacons commemoration.
 It was again lit on the 100th anniversary of the Armistice in 2018.
 There is also a flagpole used to commemorate national events, an instance being the death of Prince Philip.
 Maypole dancing also takes place on the green.

 Notable residents

 Paul Gascoigne and Fabrizio Ravanelli lived in Hutton Rudby when playing for Middlesbrough Football Club.
 Steve Agnew lived in the village when assistant first team coach for Newcastle United), as did Scottish football player Gordon McQueen.

 Landmarks

 Rudby Hall is a Grade II* listed house, built in 1838 for Lady Amelia Cary, illegitimate daughter of King William IV, and her husband Lucius Cary, 10th Viscount Falkland.
 In 2014 it was re-opened after restoration for use as a wedding venue.

 The Norman church of All Saints stands alongside the River Leven at the bottom of Rudby Bank.
 Sir Rex Hunt, the Governor of the Falkland Islands at the time of the Falklands War in 1982, was buried in the churchyard in 2012.
 Hutton Rudby has a cholera mound, the grave of some 23 people who died in the cholera outbreak of 1832.